 After discharge from hospital, Mrs J continued to suffer from tiredness, fatigue and poor concentration.
 She had to take a month off work and thereafter struggled with the physical requirements of her job necessitating a phased return.
-She continued to feel tired and lethargic until the end of 2013.
+She continued to feel tired and lethargic for two more years.
 During this period her prescription for Alfacalcidol was changed on several occasions to achieve the appropriate dosage again.
 She was extremely tired, struggled to manage housework and shopping and was restricted in her social life.

 We wrote to Tesco shortly after receiving instructions from Mrs J, and the Defendant admitted liability in the matter.
 Proceedings were issued and we were able to enter into judgement, with damages to be assessed.
 After a short period of negotiation, we were able to successfully settle Mrs J's case.